 Stress Less in Your Home Office

 According to the American Psychological Association, work, money and the nation’s future were the three most prominent causes of stress for Americans in 2017.
-The home office can help with this, which leads to other benefits:
+The home office can help with this, which leads to other benefits including higher morale, less absenteeism and reduced employee turnover.

 Stanford University reported on a Chinese company that began offering a work-from-home office to its employees and saw a 50 percent drop in resignations.
 Telecommuting makes your business a more attractive place to work for potential employees.
 A flexible work environment shows the employer places value on work/life balance.
 Millennials prefer the option, and it means older employees can work for longer.